m-buschmann/monolingual_text_checker/README.md

-This is where we planned our project, handled & distributed ToDos: https://github.com/users/Cl4ryty/projects/7/views/2
+This is where we planned our project, handled & distributed To-Dos: https://github.com/users/Cl4ryty/projects/7/views/2